kuronosec/zk-voto-digital/README.md

 - **Allow users to anonymously participate in voting proposals**.
 - **Integration with Polygon Blockchain**.

-**Technology Stack:** The project will employ a diverse and robust technology stack to achieve its objectives.
+**Technology Stack:** The project employs a diverse and robust technology stack to achieve its objectives.
 Key technologies include:
   - **Javascript**: For developing front-end interfaces and certain back-end functionalities.
   - **Python**: For data extraction, validation, and interaction with the Firma Digital certificate system.
   - **Circom (ZK Proofs)**: To enable privacy-preserving identity verification and voting.